Best Practices

 βœ… Better: "Design homepage", "Code navigation", "Add contact form" (specific, achievable)

-7. Inviting All Clients at Once
+7. Inviting all clients at once

-9. Abandoning Too Quickly
+9. Abandoning too quickly

 ❌ Mistake: "This isn't working after 3 days"

-10. Not Celebrating Wins
+10. Not celebrating wins

 ❌ Mistake: Taking adoption for granted

-Scaling Your Agency OS
+Scaling your Agency OS

-5-10 People
+5-10 people

 Focus on:

-• Basic structure works great
+• Basic structure works perfectly

 • Simple workflows

-• Clear communication
+• Clear communication habits

-• Consistent habits
+• Consistent time logging

-10-25 People
+10-25 people

 Add:

-• More granular permissions
+• More granular project ownership (Lead field)

 • More automations